 A midterm and final examination will occur during Week 5 and Finals Week, respectively.
 The midterm exam will cover material from Chapters 10, 11, 12, and 13.
-The final exam is cumulative; however, most questions will be on material discussed in chapters 14, 15, 18, and 20.
+The final exam is cumulative; however, most questions will be on material discussed in chapters 14, 18, and 20 as well as the nonprofit financial reporting material.
 Similar to the quizzes, any material covered in class or in the suggested textbook problems could appear on the exams.
 Some exam questions may be very similar to the suggested textbook problems.
-Each exam is worth 30 points.
+The midterm exam and final exam are worth 25 and 30 points, respectively.
 Exams will contain multiple choice and open answer questions.
 Open answer questions require calculations and/or journal entries.
-Partial credit will be provided for journal entry responses, but no partial credit will be provided for calculated values.
+Partial credit will be provided for calculated values.